-With a new National Strategy updated in 2012, the National Advisory Committee on STDs, HIV & TB (NAC) and MOH are currently implementing the newly developed and endorsed National Strategic Plan 2013-2017.
+With a new National Strategy updated in 2012, the National Advisory Committee on STDs, HIV & TB (NAC) and MOH are currently overseeing the implementation of the HIV and STIs National Strategic Plan 2013-2017.

 There have been advances in political leadership of the response to HIV and STIs in the Marshall Islands.
 The Parliament's induction session in 2012 invited consultants from UNFPA and UNAIDS to meet with members to discuss issues including women, poverty and HIV.
 The Majuro HIV Clinician was invited to provide an update on the HIV situation in the Marshall Islands, including the numbers of people living with HIV and receiving antiretroviral medications.
-In late 2011, the Secretary for Health spoke at the National Advisory Committee Inauguration.
-The Attorney General's Office has been involved in drafting proposed new legislation.
+In late

-In Ebeye, the Mayor and traditional leaders endorsed the HIV and STI prevention efforts during World AIDS Day, and the initiation of the chlamydia presumptive treatment campaign.
+2011, the Secretary for Health spoke at the National Advisory Committee Inauguration.
+The Attorney General's Office has been involved in reviewing RMI legislation and policies and drafting proposed new legislation to protect people living with HIV.
+In Ebeye, the Mayor and traditional leaders endorsed the HIV and STI prevention efforts during World AIDS Day.